smallDazza/T1A3_Terminal_Application/README.md

 The user will be asked to save a delivery receipt or not.
 If No = returns to main menu.
 If Yes = saves all the string variables to a text file located in the delivery_receipts folder.

-## Package Delivery Application Design :
+## Package Delivery Application Design:

 ### Application Pseudocode:
 The application psuedocode has been designed in this pdf document: